amfrye777/MSDS6306_Week6CaseStudy/Paper/Afrye_Week6CaseStudy.md

 This density plot shows us the distribution shapes of the transformed logarithm GDP Dollar values.
 This provides us with an easier view of our data by removing skewness from outliers.
-We easily see that the High Income:OECD group contains the highest GDP dollar values, since their density curve is centered at a higher log(USDollar) value.
+We can easily see that the High Income:OECD group contains the highest GDP dollar values, since their density curve is centered at a higher log(USDollar) value.